 Best London rooftop restaurants

-You can see London landmarks for miles around from Sushisamba London's terrace, which is perched on the 39th floor of 110 Bishopsgate, Sample fusion cuisine combining flavours from Japan, Brazil and Peru at this stylish restaurant that has some of the best views in London.
+You can see London landmarks for miles around from Sushisamba London's terrace with its floor-to-ceiling windows.
+Perched on the 39th floor of 110 Bishopsgate, it's one of the highest outdoor dining terraces in Europe.
+Sample fusion cuisine combining flavours from Japan, Brazil and Peru at this stylish restaurant that has some of the best views in London.

 Take in the cool vibes at Pergola Paddington, which changes its line-up of food traders, drinks and decor each season.
 Tucked away behind Paddington Station, this lively hangout is sure to be a hit again this summer.
 You can even order food straight to your table using its app.